UVA-CS-SDE-Sp26/ts-1-1-15/docs/readme.txt

 +String retrieve(int num,String key)
 ----------------------------
 goal: connect command line to file handler, connect file contents with deciphering.
-1) receive request (from userinterface) with no arguments, return list of files available (from filehandler) as String
+1) receive request (from userinterface) with no arguments, return list of files available using FileHandler.getFilenames()
-2) receive request (from userinterface) with int argument, return corresponding file contents as String
+2) receive request (from userinterface) with int and String argument, return Cipher.decipher() of FileHandler.getContents() using FileHandler.getFilenames() at index num
-3) receive request (from userinterface) with int and String argument.

 Cipher